 --err ERR The variable in which to store stderr from the script.
-If the script is backgrounded, this will be the stdout pipe, instead of the stderr text itself and will not be auto closed.
+If the script is backgrounded, this will be the stderr pipe, instead of the stderr text itself and will not be autoclosed.

 --out OUT The variable in which to store stdout from the script.
-If the script is
+If the script is backgrounded, this will be the stdout pipe, instead of the stderr text itself and will not be auto closed.